Three Little Chickpeas

 • Vegan Peanut Noodles

-• Zesty quinoa salad in bowl with a lime wedge.
+• Zesty quinoa salad with black beans in a white bowl with a lime wedge.

 • Vegan deconstructed sushi bowl with vegetables in a bowl.